Nail Salon Workers Come Together

 The New York Nail Salon Workers Association (NYNSWA) is comprised of nail salon workers uniting to improve the working conditions, to one of dignity and respect, for all workers in the nail salon industry.

-NYNSWA, established in 2016, has an active membership of 700 immigrant women nail salon workers who are all required to participate in four “Know Your Rights” workshops on wage and hours, immigration, labor, and health & safety rights.
+NYNSWA, established in 2016, has an active membership of 800 mostly immigrant women nail salon workers who are all required to participate in four “Know Your Rights” workshops on wage and hours, immigration, labor, and health & safety rights.

 Members also have access to the NYNSWA’s nail specialty licensing program that allows an affordable and accessible pathway for workers to obtain their “Nail Specialty License” through the lens of worker rights and popular education.
 The licensing program is in partnership with the New York Committee for Occupational Safety & Health.